 - Lemon wedge, to garnish

 Fill a highball up to the top with ice and add the sloe gin.
 Top up with the lemon tonic or bitter lemon and stir gently to mix.
 Garnish with a lemon wedge.
-And, if you needed further proof that sloe gin is perfect for all seasons, take a look at our summertime selection of sloe gin recipes that are ideally suited to warm-weather sipping.
+And, if you need further proof that sloe gin is perfect for all seasons, take a look at our summertime selection of sloe gin recipes that are ideally suited to warm-weather sipping.

 2. CLOVER CLUB